tanukifont/Glyphs-Scripts/README.md

 ## About

-These are scripts for [Glyphs](https://glyphsapp.com/).
+These are scripts for [Glyphs 3](https://glyphsapp.com/).
 Some may not work in Glyphs 2.

 ### Installation:
 Put the scripts into Scripts folder: Library – Application Support - Glyphs - Scripts